-Tourist arrivals in August 2021 increased significantly compared to the same period of last year.
-This reflected the base effect of the slow pickup in tourist arrivals in August 2020 despite opening of international borders in July 2020.
-During the month, the largest number of tourist arrivals were recorded from India, followed by Russia and Germany.
+Tourist arrivals in April 2022 significantly increased by 59.3% compared with the same period of last year, totaling 145,280 tourist arrivals for the month.
+During the month, the largest number of tourist arrivals were recorded from United Kingdom, followed by India and Germany.

 Real GDP growth